Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Falcons covered the spread in their only game when underdogs by 31 points or more.

-- Bowling Green's games this year have yet to go over the total in three opportunities.
+- Bowling Green's games this year have not hit the over on any of three set point totals.

-- The Falcons average 291.7 yards per game, only eight fewer than the 299.7 the Golden Gophers allow.
+- The Falcons average 291.7 yards per game, only eight fewer than the 299.7 the Golden Gophers give up.

-- In games that Bowling Green piles up more than 299.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- Bowling Green is 2-0 against the spread and 1-1 overall when the team totals over 299.7 yards.

-- The Falcons have turned the ball over three times, two fewer times than the Golden Gophers have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.